door favicon

 “Telling”, also known as directing and guiding, is when you, as the leader, make most of the decisions and “tell” your team members to follow them.
 You provide specific instructions about roles and goals and closely supervise the individual’s or team’s performance.
 However, that doesn’t mean you are not open to suggestions.

-This leadership style is extremely helpful in emergencies when immediate actions need to be taken, or in situations where a team member does not have the necessary experience and skill set to perform the task at hand.
+This leadership style is extremely helpful in emergencies when immediate actions need to be taken, or in situations where a team member does not have the necessary experience and skill set to perform the task at hand or when they are not motivated.
 Perfect for beginners.

 Style 2: Selling